JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2003_Fall.md

 The Parliament is giving us a special group rate for program registration of $325 per person, which will be good until January 15, 2004.
 (If you register, please select the $325 fee and note on the registration that this is the Urantia Group Discount per Francessca.)
 T his is for the program only and does not include meals or lodging.
 We have someone looking into a discounted air package for us.
 If you would like to go, keep in mind that you will need to have a valid US passport and that it takes at least four weeks to secure one.
 There are student rates for lodging that are reasonable, being just $30 nightly for a shared room.
 If you have miles saved up you can get a free international ticket for 50,000 miles.
 It looks like the overall cost for an individual to attend may be as low as $1700 (allowing $1000 for air fare).
 We will have _The Urantia Book_ exhibit booth there and volunteering at the booth could make the cost of the trip tax deductible.
 You can register online and read atl about The Parliament and its amazing history at www.CPWR.org.
 We hope to see you in Barcelona, Spain!
 If you would like more information about this wonderful opportunity, please contact either Rebecca Kantor at 707-823-4368 (or rebkant@aol.com) or Paula Thompson at 303-440-0688 (or Ubooksrus@aol.com).

-## IC'05 PLANNING PROCESS UNDERWAY!!
+## IC'05 Planning Process Underway!!

 **The Next 50 Years**